MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 # Display RSS feeds in Kaizala groups

 Organizations use RSS feeds to complement their e-mail systems and improve the way they provide information to employees.
-Organizations can now leverage these feeds with the first line and mobile workers by sending them as announcements on Kaizala groups.
+Organizations can now leverage these feeds with the first line and mobile workers by sending them as announcements to Kaizala groups.

 Five Use cases of RSS feeds